Hurst-Bush High School “Hummingbirds” or “Hummers”

 **Coach Richard Ruggles would go on to coach the famous Cobden Appleknockers to a second place finish in the 1963-64 state tournament.

-**IHSA records still (2010) listed involving the Hurst-Bush Hummers as brought to our attention by Bert Gordon:
+**IHSA records still (as of 2010) listed involving the Hurst-Bush Hummers as brought to our attention by Bert Gordon:

 #1 in State History – Most FT’s attempted, game, team: (75) Hurst Bush vs. Trico…..Nov.
 21, 1956;